What to Think About

 Pros & Cons

-Here’s a side‑by‑side of repair vs. replacement to help you weigh.
+Here’s a side-by-side of repair vs. replacement to help you weigh your options.

 |---|---|---|